Wokarol/GameSystemsLocator/README.md

 If the ` PrefabPath ` is set, bootstrapper will spawn it and initialize the Locator with the systems present on the prefab.
 Prefab is loaded before scene is loaded.

+> For test scenes, you can add ` SkipSystemsPrefab ` to the name to not load the systems prefab.
+Locator will still be configured.
+> (when using additive scenes, all loaded scenes need that keyword otherwise systems prefab is spawned)

 ` .Add<T>(...) ` is used to add a game system container to the locator.
 Optionally it can define if the system is ` required ` or if it has a ` nullObject ` instance.

 > If the ` PrefabPath ` is not set, ` required ` has no effect